jolejarz/neural-network-c/README.md

 ## Gradient Functions

 ```
-void annlCalculateGradient (annlSequence sequence)
+void annlCalculateGradient (annlSequence sequence, int batch_size, int b[])
 ```

-This function calculates the gradient of the loss function. `annlSequence sequence` is a structure specifying all execution sequences.
+This function calculates the gradient of the loss function. `annlSequence sequence` is a structure specifying all execution sequences, `int batch_size` is the size of each batch, and `int b[]` is an array specifying the execution sequences in the current batch.

 ```
 void annlCalculateGradient_omp (annlSequence sequence)